KhamisiKibet/PySideExtn/pages/classes-parent/spb_cl.md

 **Parameters**: `bool`

-The width of each line can be specified by the `spb_lineWidth()` function but this sets the width to all the line elements.
+The width of each line can be specified by the `lineWidth()` function but this sets the width to all the line elements.
 This can be made to change by this function, where if `True` then the width increases going from outer to the inner circles.
 The increment is set to 1px increment as default.
-But this can be changed using the function `spb_widthIncrement` see below.
+But this can be changed using the function `widthIncrement` see below.

 See: [Example](https://khamisikibet.github.io/PySideExtn/pages/examples/spbExamples#6-variable-width-and-width-increment)

 ***

-### ***PySide2.QtWidgtes.SpiralProgressBar.spb_widthIncrement(int)***
+### ***PySide2.QtWidgtes.SpiralProgressBar.widthIncrement(int)***

 **Parameters**: Increment as `int`